JulSwap/swapliquidity-subgraph/README.md

 #### Transaction

-Every transaction on BSCswap is stored.
+Every transaction on SwapLiquidity is stored.
 Each transaction contains an array of mints, burns, and swaps that occured within it.

 #### Mint, Burn, Swap